zellerlab/ZellerLab.github.io/team/_posts/2022-09-01-karwowska-zuzanna.md

 ---

 Zuzanna Karwowska was a visiting PhD Student in the lab from 2022-09-01 to 2022-11-30.
-She afterwards continued her PhD work in the Structural & Functional Genomics Lab
-Małopolska Centre of Biotechnology UJ, Poland.
+She afterwards continued her PhD work in the Structural & Functional Genomics Lab at the Małopolska Centre of Biotechnology UJ, Poland.